Hamza Chawala (1967)

 Mr Hodiwala

-Fauj Ki Column Manj Se Gujragi Pehle Parade Aage Baaki Parade, Teen-o-teen mein Dhayine Mud"
+Fauj Ki Column Manj Se Gujragi Pehle Parade Aage Baaki Parade, Teen-o-teen mein Dhayine Mud

 Mr Stanley Gomes